Nkethaeus/RestoPin/README.md

 ## Overview

-This project was developed as a part of a university requirement, providing a practical application of web development skills while implementing database administration.
+This project was developed as a part of a university requirement, providing a practical application of web development skills as well as implementing database administration.

 ## Features